nchathu2014/hello_world/README.md

 # hello_world
-My first repository on Github
+My first repository on Github and this is great